Single Car Accidents

 Posted on Sunday, July 3rd, 2011 at 4:25 pm

 Crashworthiness is a term that describes a vehicle’s ability to prevent an accident or protect its occupants during a crash.
 Crashworthiness factors include, Structural Integrity of the vehicle, Seat Belts, Airbags, Brakes and Anti-Lock Brakes and other Vehicle Safety Mechanisms.
 Car manufacturers are required to adhere to certain standards when they build a car and these safety mechanisms are expected to work properly.
 When Vehicle Safety Mechanisms fail to work properly in a car wreck, people get hurt or killed.
+Don’t forget about tire failures and read this too!

 Can an injured person or a car wreck victim’s family receive compensation after a one-car-wreck?